-This Sharing Files process is meant for sharing between individual users of Kami, or for use in conjunction with an LMS like Canvas or Schoology.
+This Sharing Files process is meant for custom sharing between Kami users, or for use in conjunction with an LMS like Canvas or Schoology.

-To instead share files using Google Classroom, please see these articles here instead:
+To instead share Kami files through Google Classroom, please see these articles here instead:

 How to share your Kami file